-Copa Airlines is the national carrier of Panama with its base at Tocumen International Airport (PTY), about 25 kilometres from the city.
-It operates flights to most major cities in Central and South America, including a few in the United States.
-Other destinations include Toronto, Montreal, Madrid.
+Copa Airlines is the national carrier of Panama with its base at Tocumen International Airport (PTY) near the capital Panama City.
+Copa and others operate services to most major cities in North, Central and South America and direct flights from Amsterdam, Madrid, Paris, Frankfurt, and Istanbul.

 To/from the airport

 Panamá Canal Railway Company has a scenic train route between Panama City and Colon.

 Well maintained roads lead from Panama City mainly north towards Colon and west towards David and Costa Rica.
 The east, roads are not as good and note that you can not cross into Colombia.

 There are several bus companies providing a daily bus service from San José, Costa Rica, to Panama City such as Tica Bus.
 There are also several companies serving either the route to Paso Canoas at the Costa Rican border (Panachif), or David - Panama (US$15.50).
 Other destinations include Colon, Santiago, Penonomé, El Valle and the western edge of the Darien Gap.
 Other routes are travelled less frequent and some buses are slow and unreliable.

 There are connections between Panama City and the Pearl Islands, south of the city.
 Also Taboga island is connected by boats.